-Beginning in March 2020 and until further notice, those wishing to support local relief efforts may direct gifts to our Essential Needs Fund.
-These new gifts will help us provide important support to our nonprofit partners that are providing emergency relief to families and individuals in need, and to those partners experiencing financial hardship in their operations due to COVID-19.
+People wishing to support local relief efforts may direct gifts to our Essential Needs Fund.
+Since March 2020, generous gifts have helped us provide important support to our nonprofit partners that are providing emergency relief to families and individuals in need, and to those partners experiencing financial hardship in their operations due to COVID-19.

 - Bay Bluffs Emmet County Medical Facility – $5,000 to purchase personal protective equipment (PPE) to protect residents and staff

 - Big Brothers Big Sisters – $5,000 for operational support due to lost revenue

 - Blissfest Music Organization – $5,000 for operational support due to lost revenue

 - Brave Hearts Estate – $2,500 for operational support to pay caregivers of property